-- 13.1 During each Free Practice session, practice starts may be only carried out on the RHS after the pit exit lights.
-Drivers must pull as far right as possible. - 13.2 Additionally, practice starts may be carried out on the track after the end of each free practice session.
+- 13.1 No practice starts at the pit exit. - 13.2 Practice starts may be carried out on the track after the end of each free practice session.
 Any car on the track when the chequered flag is shown may then complete another lap and, instead of entering the pits, proceed to the grid and carry out a practice start. - 13.3 All drivers carrying out a practice start must do so by pulling as far forward on the grid as possible and, if necessary, should wait for others to carry out a start before getting to a grid position further forward.
 Under no circumstances should a driver make a practice start if another car is still stationary in front of him on the same side of the grid. - 13.4 If any driver appears to be disregarding any of the above a red flag will be displayed and the possibility to carry out any further starts will be immediately terminated.